ccorsi/learning/search/README.md

 ## Some General Information

 Before we talk about the implementations of the different algorithms.
-We will discuss some general assumptions about this algorithms.
+We will discuss some general assumptions about these algorithms.
 Specifically, what each of the different references in the algorithm implementation is describing.
-Each of these algorithm will contain at least one of the following information.
+Each of these algorithms will contain at least one of the following information.

 ## Breath First Search